rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/2 - Process/readme.md

 	polar_cam_0009: https://streaminglabstorage.blob.core.windows.net/photos/image_26.jpg
 	```

 1. Confirm that the cameras are running and generating events as shown above.
 Then return to the Azure Function in the portal and check the output log.
 Verify that over the course of a few minutes, the log shows several outputs from Stream Analytics.
 (The frequency will vary because the cameras use random timers to fire events.)
-Note that each output contains a JSON payload containing a device ID, latitude, longitude, and blob URL.
+Note that each output contains a JSON payload containing a device ID, latitude, longitude, blob URL, and timestamp.

 	> Remember that the Stream Analytics job doesn't forward every event it receives to the function.
 It generates an output *only* when one camera snaps two photos within 10 seconds.